Uprise Adjustable Height Stand Up Desk Review

 For the Value Hunter

-For most people, a significant barrier to getting a new desk is price: No matter how you slice it, a good stand up desk is still a piece of furniture and a hefty investment (though not all expensive desks are necessarily of good quality).
-Budget-class desks have emerged that are priced at a fraction of the cost of more feature-heavy products.
-They may have simpler up/down controllers, without programmable height presets or overload sensors.
-They usually have shorter warranties as well, being made from cheaper materials in China, rather than in the US.
+For many people, a significant barrier to getting a new desk is price: No matter how you slice it, a good stand up desk is still a piece of furniture and a hefty investment (though not all expensive desks are necessarily of good quality).
+Budget-class desks like the Autonomous SmartDesk 2 and the StandDesk Pro have emerged that are priced below the more feature-heavy American-made standing desks and even “premium” Chinese-made desks like the Jarvis and UpLiftDesk that are built on the commodity-quality Jiecang base.
+They usually have shorter warranties as well, being made from cheaper materials in China.
 And usually, they have lower performance scores and capacities—though that too isn’t always a surefire correlation between performance and price.
 In any event, these low-cost desks have met with varying success.
-Some, like the ThermoDesk Electra and UpTown, and now the Uprise as well, perform just as well as their pricier counterparts; others, like those built on the commonly-used Jiecang base, are known to suffer from reliability and stability issues.

 A Stalwart Base